How To Wedge Clay A Beginner’s Guide With A Step By Step Video

 Smooths Out Lumpy Clay:

-Well-wedged clay will get rid of any large or small lumps that may be lurking in your clay and will make your clay more malleable (workable).
+Well-wedged clay will remove any large or small lumps that may be lurking in your clay and make it more malleable (workable).

 Makes the Clay More Plastic:

-Plastic is the flexibility of the clay.
-Wedging helps the clay particles or platelets align with each other making the clay easier to mold.
+Plastic is the clay’s flexibility.
+Wedging helps the clay particles or platelets align with each other, making the clay easier to mold.

-This term used in pottery means giving your clay even moisture consistency throughout.
-Having an even consistency in your clay is important for reducing the risk of your pottery cracking because your piece will dry more evenly.
+This term, used in pottery, means giving your clay an even moisture content throughout.
+Maintaining consistent moisture in your clay is important for reducing the risk of your pottery cracking because your piece will dry more evenly.

 Removes the Air Bubbles: